The following professionals lent their expertise to this article:

 Examining Online CNA Classes and Their Financial Aid Options

-Use EduMed’s guide to help you get a handle on how distance learning and financial aid works in nursing assistant programs.
+Use EduMed’s guide to discover how distance learning and financial aid works in nursing assistant programs.

 Florida State College at Jacksonville

-FSCJ offers a wide array of financial aid resources for its students that include scholarships, grants (including its Open Door Grant program for students in high-demand, non-credit programs leading to industry certification), student employment opportunities, and more.
-Tuition installment plans are also available.
+FSCJ offers a wide range of financial aid resources for its students that include scholarships, grants (including its Open Door Grant program for students in high-demand, non-credit programs leading to industry certification), student employment opportunities, and more.
+Tuition installment plans are available.

 Mode: Hybrid